altocodenl/aleppo/readme.md

 > "Put another way, I started to believe that SDEs can be (or at least, should be) orders of magnitude more productive." -- [Steve Yegge](https://sites.google.com/site/steveyegge2/tin-foil-hats)

-aleppo is an *uniform access database*.
+aleppo is an *uniform access hierarchical database*.
 It persists data on top of Node.js and Redis, and is a core part of [cells](https://github.com/altocodenl/cells).

 aleppo is highly, highly experimental.